 - What happens if I miss a dose?

 - What should I avoid while using adalimumab?

 Adalimumab reduces the effects of a substance in the body that can cause inflammation.

 Adalimumab is used to treat many inflammatory conditions in adults, such as ulcerative colitis, rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, plaque psoriasis, and a skin condition called hidradenitis suppurativa.

 Adalimumab may also be used for purposes not listed in this medication guide.

-What are the possible side effects of adalimumab (Humira)?
+What are the possible side effects of adalimumab?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-- pain, redness, itching, swelling, or bleeding where you injected the medication.
+- redness, bruising, itching, or swelling where the injection was given.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.